Rainer Vollkommer: Biography

-Rainer Vollkommer studied classical archaeology, prehistory, history of art, egyptology and Near and Middle Eastern archaeology at the Ludwig Maximilian University of Munich, between 1978 and 1979.
+Rainer Vollkommer studied classical archaeology, prehistory, history of art, egyptology and Near and Middle Eastern archaeology at LMU Munich, between 1978 and 1979.
 He graduated in 1981 with a Bachelor of Arts (Licence en art et archéologie) at the university of Paris IV-Sorbonne where he completed also the master's degree (Maîtrise en art et archéologie) one year later.
 From 1981 to 1984, he pursued his doctorate degree at Lincoln College, University of Oxford.
 The supervisor of the doctorate thesis was Sir John Boardman.
 From 1984 to 1994, Vollkommer worked as a scientific editor at the Lexicon Iconographicum Mythologiae Classicae (LIMC) in Basle, a NGO (non-governmental organization) of the UNESCO.
 In addition he taught as a lecturer at the universities of Freiburg in Breisgau in Germany (1985-1994) and of Fribourg in Switzerland (1989-1994).
 From 1994 to 1998, Vollkommer was lecturer (Oberassistent) at the Institute of Classical Archaeology of the University of Leipzig and chief curator of the Museum of Antiquities of the University of Leipzig, where he took part in building the Museum of Antiquities of the University of Leipzig.
 From 1998 to 2000, he was Professor (substitution) of Classical Archaeology at the Albert Ludwigs University of Freiburg in Breisgau in Germany.

 Between 2000 and 2002, Vollkommer was art dealer and expert at the Jean-David Cahn AG in Basle.
 From 2002 to 2011, Vollkommer was director of the State Museum of Prehistory at Dresden and of the Archaeological Archive of Saxony which were part of the Saxon State Office for Archaeology.
 In December 2009 he was appointed honorary professor at the Dresden University of Technology.

 Vollkommer was director of the Liechtenstein National Museum in Vaduz from April 2011 to July 2024.
 The Room of Industry at the Liechtenstein National Museum, the complete renewed Postal Museum and in 1915 the new Museum «Treasure Chamber Liechtenstein“ were installed during his direction.
 In 2023, he became president of the Winckelmann Society in Stendal, having been a member of the board of trustees since 2006 and vice-president since 2009.

 He married the archaeologist Doris Vollkommer-Glökler in 1990.
 They have one daughter.